-It’s strange the things you remember from the day tragedy struck your life for the first time.
-I recall having just turned twelve, walking home from school with the sun blazed down from a sky so blue I kept staring up at it through the oak trees planted beside the main road.
+Isn’t it strange what you remember from the day tragedy struck your life for the first time?
+I recall having just turned twelve, walking home from school with the sun blazing down from a sky so blue I kept staring up at it through the ancient oak planted beside the main road.

-Our quaint little house stood on the outskirts of town.
-As I walked, the scents of heated tarmac and diesel fuel gave way to forest, the clean earthy smell of fresh rain from the night before, and wild-growing lavender.
+Our quaint little house was situated on the outskirts of town.
+As I walked, the scents of heated tarmac and diesel fuel gave way to the forest, the clean earthy smell of fresh rain from the night before, and wild-growing lavender.

 I planned to swim in the nearby pond that afternoon, and nothing about that perfect day warned me anything was wrong.
-As I always did, I walked in the back door, put away my bag, and noticed my mother’s handbag on the table.
+As I always did, I entered through the back door, put away my bag, and noticed my mother’s handbag on the table.

-Scarlet was only half visible to me but needed to see no more.
-I turned and ran through the house because I didn’t want to step in her blood.
-I only realized I was screaming halfway through the woods, my ears were ringing, and they popped, allowing the sound of my voice through.
+Halfway through the woods, my ringing ears popped, allowing the sound of my voice through.
 My throat was raw, but I couldn’t stop running or screeching.